Opening for the 2015 Season on Saturday, March 28th,

 Hermann, Missouri and its environs.

-restoration of its historic school building and Museum, Historic
+restoration of the historic school building and Museum, Historic

-Hermann is dedicated to preserving the past and cultivates an
+Hermann is dedicated to preserving the past and cultivate an

 It is our sincere hope that if you